Terms and Conditions

-Those who are accompanying disabled persons who need assistance when undertaking winter sports will receive cost-free companion cards provided that the person requiring assistance presents his/her disability card at the ticket counter.
+Those who are accompanying disabled persons who need assistance when undertaking winter sports will receive cost-free companion cards provided that the person requiring assistance presents his/her disability card at the ticket counter and pays his service at a regular tariff.
 The companion card is valid only on shared tours.
 (No multi-day tickets, only 1-day tickets are available)

 11. Non-Provision of Services

 Bad weather, interruption of operations, premature closure and blocking of ski runs do not constitute reasons for any claims on the part of ticket holders, and in particular, any claims for reimbursement or free extension of the tickets are expressly excluded.
 The same applies in the case of the early departure of the customer.